xy2i/BlockAdBlock-reversed/README.md

 This repository contains all versions of BlockAdBlock, from [BlockAdBlock.com](https://blockadblock.com/), fully reversed-engineered.
 See [this article](http://localhost:1313/article/re-bab/) for context.

+To look at each diff instead, see [this repository](https://github.com/xy2iii/bab-history).

 ## What's here?

 * `v1-reversed.js`, `v2-reversed.js`: each version of BlockAdBlock, reversed engineered.